codacy/docs/docs/related-tools/local-analysis/running-local-analysis.md

 ## Running an analysis with the CLI

 At the moment, the CLI still requires to retrieve the configuration from Codacy to perform an analysis.
-In order to access the repository, you will have to obtain a *Project Token* as explained in the [CLI documentation](https://github.com/codacy/codacy-analysis-cli#project-token).
+To access the repository, you will have to obtain a *Project Token* as explained in the [CLI documentation](https://github.com/codacy/codacy-analysis-cli#project-token).
 Then, you can invoke the CLI to get a report with all the issues:

 !!! important
     **If you're using Codacy Self-hosted** you must also specify the endpoint where the Codacy instance is running either by using the flag `--codacy-api-base-url` or the environment variable `CODACY_API_BASE_URL`.